gostreap/h_index/rendu/README.md

 ## Run

-Then you just have to run the notebook jupyter main.ipynb.
+Then you just have to run the jupyter notebook `src/main.ipynb`.
 Be careful, the data generation is long and requires a lot of resources.